-Introduction to watercolor techniques and materials, color theory and color mixing, and composition.
+Introduction to materials and techniques for painting in watercolor.
+Covers painting development from start to finish.
 Prerequisite: ART 105 is recommended.
 Two lecture; two lab.
 Both fall and spring semesters.

 ART 185 • Handbuilding Pottery

 Exploration of the nature and techniques of clay using the four basic methods: forming from the solid, using small building units, large building units and paddling.
 Emphasis will be not only on learning technique but encouraging students to develop their own techniques and style.
 Two lecture; two lab.
 Both fall and spring semesters.